jeffreycwitt/hn202/docs/julian-of-norwich.md

 Despite her presenting this as a revelation, her story of the Lord and Servant is similar to the story given by Anselm (11th century), who is attempting to illustrate and explain the classical "juridical paradigm".

-Let's look at Anselm's account first and then compare the two accounts.
+Let's recall Anselm's account, and then compare the two accounts.

 Anselm's story is short and reads as follows: